enfyy/FToolNeo/README.md

-I made a new F-Tool because i got sick of the current one.
-Its not completely done yet but the core features are working pretty well already.
+I made a new F-Tool because i got sick of the other one.
-So now im looking for testers that can give me feedback on what could be improved or what bugs there are.

 ![ui](https://i.gyazo.com/4cb7a9a0d3ba87a0a797dc8ded040c78.png)

 Things that this tool does differently from the current one: